SHINING A LIGHT ON

 Recently, an ECS customer in charge of delivering healthcare solutions to senior and assisted living facilities came under threat.
 Using the falsified email of an executive account manager, malicious actors sent around a message designed to look like a company invoice.
 Attached to the message was a Word document that, when opened, injected a dangerous malware called Emotet into the recipient’s system.
-Routinely sold between cyber criminals, this hard-to-detect malware is often used as a stepping stone to more devastating ransomware attacks.
+Cyber criminals routinely leverage this hard-to-detect malware to sell access to potentially lucrative environments.
 The company’s entire customer base was at risk.
 Unbeknownst to attackers, however, ECS had been monitoring their plans on the deep dark web.
 Before the spear-phishing campaign threatened the company and their customers, ECS experts had already enacted a response.

 Dark Web.
 Clear Visibility.